 What It Is: A Unified Passkey

 The three companies have agreed on a well-documented new standard for logging in, called a passkey.
-In addition to commitments from Microsoft, Apple, and Google, this cross-platform and cross-service passkey approach has the approval of the FIDO Alliance and the World Wide Web Consortium.
+In addition to commitments from Apps in Microsoft 365, Apple, and Google, this cross-platform and cross-service passkey approach has the approval of the FIDO Alliance and the World Wide Web Consortium.
 Those organizations aren’t exactly household names, but they’re massively influential — so their support matters.

 So what’s a passkey?

 A passkey is a way of establishing a person’s identity or credentials using their smartphone.
 You already unlock your smartphone dozens of times per day, and most of us use face recognition or a fingerprint to do so.
 Both of those are way more secure and hard to hack than alphanumeric passwords.